How competitors can help grow your creative business

 Don’t be a copycat

 Even if you’re the first to enter the market with a new service, others will follow and start competing with you.
 You'll have your own way of doing things and your own special know-how, so stick to it.
 Don’t allow yourself to become a copy of others.
 Instead of jumping on the bandwagon and doing whatever your competitors are doing, choose your own path.
 This is something we built into the core of Nusii.
-We are truly doing something unique with proposal software, and we have no interest in following others.
+We are truly doing something unique with proposal management software, and we have no interest in following others.

 I view my strongest competition as myself.
 You're always trying to top yourself, rather than worrying about what other people are doing: John C. Reilly